vercel/modelfusion/docs/integration/model-provider/openai.md

     model: "gpt-3.5-turbo-instruct",
     maxGenerationTokens: 1000,
   }),
-  prompt:
-    "You are a story writer.
-Write a story about a robot learning to love", });
+  prompt: "Write a story about a robot learning to love", });

 for await (const textPart of textStream) {